PaulCapestany/couchbase-sync-gateway-terraform/README.md

+This repo is meant to be an example of how to set up an auto-scaling cluster of Couchbase and Sync Gateway nodes running behind Nginx.

 Do a search across all the files in the repo for "XXX" in order to place proper values in them.
 You'll want to grab a new etcd discovery URL over at https://discovery.etcd.io/new and place it into *cloud-config.yaml* ...the other replacements should be pretty self-explantory however.

 To spin up your cluster, make sure you `cd` into this project's directory, then run `terraform apply`